Parotitis, Acute and Chronic

 • Acute bacterial parotitis results from stasis of salivary flow that allows retrograde introduction of bacterial pathogens into the gland, resulting in localized infection.

-• Staphylococcus aureus is most common, followed by Streptococcus pneumoniae and anaerobes.
+• Staphylococcus aureus is the most common, followed by Streptococcus pneumoniae and anaerobes.
 Less common are Streptococcus viridans, Escherichia coli, and Haemophilus influenzae.

 • Klebsiella, Enterobacter, and Pseudomonas can be seen in chronically ill or hospitalized patients.